MicrosoftDocs/learn/learn-pr/azure/model-partition-data-azure-cosmos-db/includes/1-introduction.md

 ## What is the main goal?

-By the end of this module, when combined with the companion module, Advanced Modeling Patterns for Azure Cosmos DB, you will have the knowledge and skills necessary to properly model and partition data for a NoSQL database like Azure Cosmos DB.
+By the end of this module, when combined with the companion module, "Optimize your database by using advanced modeling patterns for Azure Cosmos DB", you will have the knowledge and skills necessary to properly model and partition data for a NoSQL database like Azure Cosmos DB.